-- (1) Brokerage and advisory assets are comprised of assets that are custodied, networked, and non-networked and reflect market movement in addition to new assets, inclusive of new business development and net of attrition.
-Insured cash account balances, deposit cash account balances, money market account balances and purchased money market fund balances are also included in brokerage and advisory assets served. - (2) Advisory assets consists of total advisory assets under custody at our broker-dealer subsidiary, LPL Financial LLC ("LPL Financial").
-See Results of Operations for a tabular presentation of advisory assets. - (3) Brokerage assets consists of assets serviced by advisors licensed with LPL Financial. - (4) Balances may not foot due to rounding. - (5) Net new advisory assets consists of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts.
-We consider conversions from and to brokerage accounts as deposits and withdrawals, respectively. - (6) Net new brokerage assets consists of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts.
-We consider conversions from and to advisory accounts as deposits and withdrawals, respectively. - (7) Recurring gross profit rate refers to the percentage of our gross profit, a non-GAAP financial measure, that was recurring for the period presented.
-We track recurring gross profit, a characterization of gross profit and a statistical measure, which is defined to include asset-based revenues, advisory revenues, trailing commission revenues, and certain other fee revenues that are based upon the number of client accounts and advisors, less the expenses associated with such revenues and certain other recurring expenses not specifically associated with a revenue line.
+- (6) Net new brokerage assets consists of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts, plus dividends, plus interest.
+We consider conversions from and to advisory accounts as deposits and withdrawals, respectively.
+Figures for net new brokerage assets reported prior to April 2020 did not include dividends and interest.
+The figure previously reported for the nine months ended September 30, 2019 was an outflow of \$2.6 billion. - (7) Recurring gross profit rate refers to the percentage of our gross profit, a non-GAAP financial measure, that was recurring for the period presented.
+We track recurring gross profit, a characterization of gross profit and a statistical measure, which is defined to include asset-based revenues, advisory revenues, trailing commission revenues and certain other fee revenues that are based upon the number of client accounts and advisors, less the expenses associated with such revenues and certain other recurring expenses not specifically associated with a revenue line.
 We allocate other recurring expenses on a pro-rata basis against specific revenue lines at our discretion.
 Because certain sources of recurring gross profit are associated with asset balances, they will fluctuate depending on the market values and current interest rates.
 Accordingly, our recurring gross profit can be negatively impacted by adverse external market conditions.
-However, we believe that recurring gross profit is meaningful despite these fluctuations because it is not dependent upon transaction volumes or other activity-based revenues, which are more difficult to predict, particularly in declining or volatile markets.

-- (8) We believe that presenting certain non-GAAP financial measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
+However, we believe that recurring gross profit is meaningful despite these fluctuations because it is not dependent upon transaction volumes or other activity-based revenues, which are more difficult to predict, particularly in declining or volatile markets. - (8) We believe that presenting certain non-GAAP financial measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
 Our management uses this non-GAAP information internally to evaluate operating performance and in formulating the budget for future periods.
-We believe that the non-GAAP financial measures and metrics presented above and discussed below are appropriate for evaluating the performance of the Company. - (9) Set forth below is a calculation of gross profit, calculated as net revenues less commission and advisory expenses and brokerage, clearing, and exchange fees.
+We believe that the non-GAAP financial measures and metrics presented above and discussed below are appropriate for evaluating the performance of the Company. - (9) Set forth below is a calculation of gross profit, calculated as net revenues less commission and advisory expenses and brokerage, clearing and exchange fees.
 All other expense categories, including depreciation and amortization of fixed assets and amortization of intangible assets, are considered general and administrative in nature.
 Because our gross profit amounts do not include any depreciation and amortization expense, we consider our gross profit amounts to be non-GAAP financial measures that may not be comparable to those of others in our industry.
 We believe that gross profit amounts can provide investors with useful insight into our core operating performance before indirect costs that are general and administrative in nature.

-Three Months Ended March 31,

-Gross Profit (in millions) 2020 2019

-Total net revenues \$ 1,463.4 \$ 1,371.7

-Commission and advisory expense 870.8 799.7

-Brokerage, clearing, and exchange fees 17.0 16.1

-Gross profit (1) \$ 575.6 \$ 555.8
+Three Mor Septen Nine Months Ended September 30, Gross Profit (in millions) 2020 2019 2020 2019 Total net revenues \$ 1,460.3 \$ 1,415.5 \$ 4,290.4 \$ 4,177.0 Commission and advisory expense 936.8 856.6 2,667.4 2,494.4 Brokerage, clearing and exchange fees 17.8 16.4 53.4 48.5 Gross profit (1) \$ 505.7 \$ 542.5 \$ 1,569.5 \$ 1,634.1